dilshankarunarathne/c-sharp-notes/README.md

 ## The Static Modifier

 When applied to a class member (field or method), makes that member accessible only via the class, not any objects.
-So in the earlier example, if the Introduce method was static, we could access it via the Person class:
-Person.Introduce();

 We use static members in situations where we want only one instance of that member to exist in memory.
 As an example, the Main method in every program is declared as static, because we need only one entry point to the application.